onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/12 Factor Apps (basic)/07_Factor_6_Processes.md

             <version>1.3.1.RELEASE</version>
         </dependency>
 ```
-To set Spring Security up we need to create seccurity context.
-In your main package create **"SecurityConfig"** class
+To set up Spring Security, we need to create a security context.
+In your main package, create the `"SecurityConfig"` class:

 ```
 @Configuration